-The male carder bee can often be seen jealously guarding a patch of flowers.
-He can be quite aggressive, fending off any interlopers by darting and chasing.
-If necessary, he will even wrestle a competitor to the ground—even bees much larger than himself, such as bumble bees and honey bees.
+These large and noisy bees in the genus Anthidium appear in early summer.
+You can often see the males jealously guarding a patch of flowers.
+The males aggressively fend off any interlopers by darting and chasing.
+If necessary, he will wrestle a competitor to the ground—even bees much larger than himself, such as bumble bees and honey bees.

-You can expect to see wool carder bees in early summer.
+You can expect to see woolcarder bees in early summer.
 They will readily use nesting blocks with holes drilled 7-10 mm in diameter.
 Favorite forage includes sage, mint, catnip, lavender, Russian sage, and hedgenettle (Stachys).

 As a general rule, bees are difficult to identify down to the species level, but with a little practice, you can become quite competent at the genus level.
 The woolcarder bees are a good group to start with because both their behavior and their coloring are striking.

 Honey Bee Suite